-Each of the key personnel were chosen based on the following criteria: experience teaching 'entry-level, credit-bearing courses that have high drop or withdrawal rates and that have the highest failure rates' and/or students that are at-risk, underprepared or underserved/underrepresented; experience with the administration and/or evaluation of programs aimed at college readiness issues; experience with curriculum development and/or nontraditional instructional methods especially in general education courses; expertise in qualitative research methods, quantitative research methods, or both; active research agendas; strong working knowledge of national and state organizations and standards; and, ability to coordinate and communicate constructive feedback.
+Each of the key personnel were chosen based on the following criteria: experience teaching adult basic education, adult English as a Second Language students, and/or students that are at-risk, underprepared or underserved/underrepresented; experience with the administration and/or evaluation of programs aimed at adult basic education and college readiness issues; experience with curriculum development and/or non-traditional instructional methods; expertise in qualitative research methods, quantitative research methods, or both; active research agendas centering on the population of interest in the grant program; strong working knowledge of national and state organizations and standards; and, ability to coordinate and communicate constructive feedback.

-The evaluation team will consist of three Principal Investigators (Dr. Selina Vásquez Mireles, Dr. Eric Paulson, and Dr. Taylor Acee), two key personnel (Dr. Fernando Vásquez and Terri Westbrook), post-doctoral research specialist (TBN-Quantitative Methods/Program Evaluation), and two doctoral students (TBN-Mathematics Education and Developmental Education).
-Although the group will serve as a team, each evaluator brings a unique level of expertise to the review.
+The evaluation team will consist of three Principal Investigators (Dr. Eric J. Paulson, Dr. Selina Vásquez Mireles, and Dr. Taylor Acee), a consultant (Dr. Emily Miller Payne) and graduate student assistance, with the possibility of utilizing evaluation personnel from other evaluation projects that target institutions with multiple programs (e.g., DEDP) as suggested by this RFA.
+Although the group will serve as a team, each evaluator brings a unique level of expertise that revolves around adult education, including learning support, English as a Second Language, developmental mathematics, adult basic education, and developmental literacy.
 Attachment B contains curriculum vitae for the evaluation team.